prithugoswami/personal-website/content/posts/debugging-dwm.md

 to hack on it since I started using it.
 This post is just going to be a lot of snippets from dwm source code with my explanatiion on it as I understand it myself and sharing what I learnt while debugging dwm along the way.
-I wanted to fix an annoying issue I was facing with dwm and this blog post serves as a documentation of how I fixed it.
-It's also a reason to practice my writing.
+I wanted to fix an annoying issue I was facing with dwm and through this post I want to document the process of how I fixed it.
+It's also a reason for me to practice writing.

 The annoying issue that I was facing with my dwm setup was related to a scratchpad patch.
 I use a scratchpad terminal using the [scratchpad patch](https://dwm.suckless.org/patches/scratchpad/) which gives me an extra tag called the scratchpad tag where I can have a floating terminal window wherever I want.